 The hard drives inside of notebooks and desktop PCs are getting larger and larger.
 We really are past the days where you need to actively manage how much video is on your PC or how much space a program takes up.
 The good times haven’t necessarily arrived for owners of Microsoft’s Xbox One entertainment console.
 It’s crucial that you learn how to delete Xbox One games.

-The hard drive inside the Xbox One is large.
-There is 500GB of storage in every version of the console, that’s at least double what the average Xbox 360 came with.
-The catch is, the graphic fidelity that players expect requires that games get even bigger in size.
+The hard drive inside each Xbox One console is large.
+Storage sizes start at 500GB and can be over 2TB.
+Still that’s sometimes not enough.
+The graphic fidelity that players expect of new titles requires that games get even bigger in size.
 Most Xbox 360 games could fit on a single DVD.
 The Xbox One has to use Blu-ray because many games require an installation of 25GB or more.
 For comparison, a single DVD could hold around 4GB of data.
 That’s a big jump.